 You can read more on the Gaza flotilla incident and related media coverage at the following HonestReporting communiques:

-The BBC has issued a detailed statement in response to complaints that Death in the Med was “biased” in favour of Israel.
+The BBC has issued a detailed statement in response to complaints that Death in the Med was “biased” in favor of Israel.